EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 • Geolocation data: by farmer, verified by external third-party auditor, public data, other

-• Legality data: self-declaration by farmer, certification documentation, public data, other
+• Legality data: self-declaration by farmer, company policy, certification documentation, public data, other

-• Traceability data: self-declaration by farmer, internal system verified by third-party auditor, third-party traceability system service provider, certification’s system traceability system
+• Traceability data: internal digital/hardcopy system verified by third-party auditor, third-party traceability system service provider, certification’s system traceability system, etc.

-To be provided by the supplier for each consignment
+To be provided by the supplier in the supplier risk assessment questionnaire

 (i) the complexity of the supply chain and the stage of processing of the relevant products Supplier/processor identification information